expos-model/ExposR/cran-comments.md

-## Submission
+## Resubmission
-This is a new submission.
+This is a resubmission.

+Example was updated to run faster.

 ## Notes
 Messages are sent to the console with message.